IIIF/cookbook-recipes/recipe/0240-navPlace-on-canvases/index.md

 ---
-title: Represent Canavases in Manifest on a Map with navPlace Extension
+title: Represent Canavases in Manifest on a Web Map with navPlace
 id: 154
 layout: recipe
 tags: [maps, geolocate, navPlace]